Why is my dryer vent pet stains

 How often should I clean my dryer vent?

-It's generally recommended to clean your dryer vent at least once a year, or more frequently if you have pets that shed a lot.
+It's recommended to clean your dryer vent at least once a year to prevent lint and pet hair buildup.

 Connect with certified professionals in your area